Ayms/node-Tor/install/README.md

 ## Updates

-Just update the node-Tor-min.js file when we notify here a new release.
+Just update the node-Tor-min.js file when we notify here a new release or uninstall/reinstall.

 ## Troubleshooting